PENGZhaoqing/CampusPortal/README.md

 * Developers could login in UcasPortal and create new apps and configue the OAuth conncetion to owned app.
 Besides, in UcasPortal, Developers can also decide the target users who they are providing service to.

-And we have an sample course selection system for [demo](https://github.com/PENGZhaoqing/UcasPortal_SampleApp) the interaction with it
+And we also have an sample course selection system [CourseSelect_en](https://github.com/PENGZhaoqing/CourseSelect_en) to demonstrate the OAuth interaction.

+## Features

+* Multi-role Login (students, teachers, developers and admins)
+* Account Mail Acivation (and Password Reset by mail)
+* OAuth Provider (other apps can use our OAuth service)
+* Access Management (by authorizaiton data tree)

 ## ScreenShoot